 Neuropathy refers to diseases or malfunctions of the nerves that commonly result in symptoms of pain, burning, tingling, and/or numbness.
 Neuropathy can have many causes including diabetes, spinal cord injuries, liver and renal failure, vitamin B12 deficiency, Guillain-Barre syndrome, hypothyroidism, some cancers, Lyme disease, HIV, several different pharmaceutical drugs, smoking1, and a number of toxic exposures such as acrylamide, arsenic, lead, and thallium.
 Though there are several pharmaceutical drugs and other conventional approaches that can be used in the treatment of neuropathy, there are a growing number of options – particularly dietary supplements – that may have benefit.
 I discuss these treatments (with a primary focus on diabetic peripheral neuropathy), as well as a handful of other miscellaneous therapies.
-Some underrecognized drug causes of neuropathy are also discussed.
+Some underrecognized drug causes of neuropathy are also summarized.

 - Treatment-Induced Neuropathy